For the person who was told to talk to Stephen

 You already know everything you need to know.
 You just haven't been asked the right questions yet.

-I install.
+I transfer capability.
 I do not consult.

 The thing that keeps happening